Find Healthcare Schools

 • Histology Specialist

-There were about 171,400 jobs for Histotechnologist or Histologic Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 171,400 jobs in the United States for Histotechnologist or Histologic Technician.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Histotechnologist or Histologic Technician by 2026.
-There will be an estimated 12,900 positions for Histotechnologist or Histologic Technician per year.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 undefined